Herrandy/RoboND-Perception-Project/writeup.md

 outlier_filter.set_std_dev_mul_thresh(x)
 cloud_denoised = outlier_filter.filter()
 ```
-where k is the number of neighbouring points used in the filtering and x is the standard deviation threshold.
+where k is the number of neighbouring points used in the filtering process and x is the standard deviation threshold.

-Downsampling cloud using leafsize 0.005
+Then downsampling the cloud using a leafsize 0.005
 ```python
 vox = cloud_denoised.make_voxel_grid_filter()
 LEAF_SIZE = 0.005